Rhodes University: Faculties and Schools

 The six faculties are further subdivided into 30 academic departments, of which 11 form part of the humanities faculty.
-The humanities faculty, being the largest in the university, consists of 40% of the student intake of undergraduate and postgraduate studies, enrolling 2669 students as of 2009.
+As of 2009 the humanities faculty, being the largest in the university, consisted of 40% of the student intake of undergraduate and postgraduate studies, enrolling 2669 students as of 2009.

 Law clinic

 Rhodes University operates a law clinic, which operates as a firm of attorneys providing training to law students and free legal services for indigent people.
 The law clinic operates from two offices, one in Makhanda and one in Komani.
-The law clinic came to national attention in July 2013 when it represented 15 members of Nelson Mandela's family in their litigation against Mandla Mandela (Nelson Mandela's grandson) concerning the location of family grave sites.
+The law clinic came to national attention in July 2013 when it represented 15 members of Nelson Mandela's family in their litigation against Mandla Mandela (Nelson's grandson) concerning the location of family grave sites.

+NALSU

+The Neil Aggett Labour Studies Unit (NALSU), named in honour of Neil Aggett, a medical doctor who died at the hands of apartheid-era Security Branch police in 1982.
+It was established in 2012 (formally launched in 2014) through a partnership between the university and a department of the Eastern Cape Provincial Government.
+NALSU team members are from three academic departments: Sociology and Industrial Sociology (where the unit is located), History, and Economics and Economic History.
+NALSU has research partnerships with a number of national and international research and advocacy organisations.

 Academics

 Rhodes is a small, highly residential university.
 For most undergraduates, first and second years of study are done while living in campus residences.

 Rhodes' academic program operates on a semester calendar, beginning in early-February to early-June, and the second semester beginning in late-July and ending late-November.

 Undergraduate tuition for the first year of study in 2011 towards a Bachelor of Arts and Bachelor of Science degree was R26,590 and R27,720, respectively, and the cost of board was between R35,700 and R37,600.